ansible/ansible/docs/docsite/rst/modules_support.rst

 Network
 ```````

 :doc:`Network modules are maintained by the Ansible Network Team<network_maintained>`.
-Please note there are `additional networking modules <list_of_network_modules>` that are categorized as Certified or Community not maintained by Ansible.
+Please note there are :doc:`additional networking modules<list_of_network_modules>` that are categorized as Certified or Community not maintained by Ansible.

 Certified